 You should avoid douching, even if it’s just water.
 You should, however, use water to clean your vulva daily.

-Nothing!
+The best thing to do is nothing!
 Let your vagina do its thing.
 If you're feeling concerned about symptoms like itching, burning, vaginal odor, or unusual vaginal discharge, don't hesitate to reach out to your healthcare provider.
 They can provide you with the best course of action, whether it's antifungal or antibiotic treatment.
 It's essential not to self-diagnose and trust the experts to help you out.
-And if you want to keep a close eye on your vaginal health, try Evvy's vaginal microbiome test.
+And if you want to keep a close eye on your vaginal health, try Evvy's Vaginal Health Test.
 You'll get to know your unique vaginal microbiome, learn why you might be experiencing symptoms, and receive personalized prescription treatment (if eligible).